 In SCHEDULE 2 under ‘Form ‘B’ (Where kind of business has to be ticked) the option of ‘E-commerce’ has been added

-Section II: Documents to be enclosed for new application for license to
+Section II: Documents to be enclosed for a new application for a license to

 State/Central Licensing Authority – regarding

-Annexure-2 Under “Documents to be enclosed for new application for license to State/Central Licensing Authority”,-
+Annexure-2 Under “Documents to be enclosed for a new application for a license to State/Central Licensing Authority”,-

 The following documents are not applicable for restaurants

-- 2 is Blueprint/layout plan of the processing unit showing the dimensions in metres/square metres and operation-wise area allocation”
+- 2 is Blueprint/layout plan of the processing unit showing the dimensions in meters/square meters and operation-wise area allocation”